Hero Background

 Canberra house prices graphs and charts

-Canberra's house price growth over the last 5 years has seen its ups and downs.
-As of September 2025, house prices in Canberra rose by +0.7 per cent for the month, +1.7 per cent over the quarter, and +2.5 per cent over the past year.
-However, they are still -4.0 per cent below the peak in May 2022.
+Canberra's house price growth over the last 5 years has seen its share of ups and downs.
+As of November 2025, dwelling values increased by +0.6 per cent for the month, +1.7 per cent for the quarter, and are +3.2 per cent higher than a year ago.
+However, they are still about -3.5 per cent below their peak in May 2022.

 Canberra selling statistics